juandpinto/thesis-manuscript/source/12_methods.md

 The second characteristic that makes Python ideal for an open-source project of this nature is its mild learning curve.
 Though considerable effort must be made to learn any programming language, Python is widely considered good for beginners because of its simplicity.
 With only a rudimentary knowledge of Python, even educators or enthusiasts without a coding background will be able to modify the scripts used here to suit their own needs.
 To this end, I will also carefully explain what, exactly, the code does.

-Though all of the code is included in this thesis (appendix 2), it can also be found in an online repository at <https://github.com/juandpinto/opus-lemmas>.
+Though all of the code is included in this thesis ([*Appendix 2*](#appendix-2)), it can also be found in an online repository at <https://github.com/juandpinto/opus-lemmas>.
 The repository can easily be cloned, or individual files can be downloaded, for modification and use.
 The repository uses the version control system *Git*.
 This means that anyone can easily look through the history of each file to see specific changes that have been made over time.

 Suggestions for improvements can also be submitted through the GitHub interface, allowing for a system of cooperation and incremental innovation among researchers.
 The exported Conversational Hebrew Vocabulary List, in its entirety, can also be found in the repository.